oi-overide/oi/README.md

 When changes are merged to `main`:

-- A "Version Packages" PR is automatically created, which:
+- "Version Packages" PR is automatically created, which:
   - Updates package version
   - Updates changelog
   - Publishes to npm